alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 Finally, my personal records of the year.
 My farthest (and longest) run was **3.42 miles** at a pace of **8'46"** in **30:01**.
 My fastest 5k was finished in **24:49** at a pace of **7'56"**.
 And my fastest mile was completed on a high school track against my brother, where I ran it in **6:29**.

 In summary, recording my runs were invaluable in completing my goal to run 100 miles.
-It gave me a way for me to track my progress, as well as provide insight on what worked and didn't work for me.
+It gave me a way to track my progress, as well as provide insight on what worked and didn't work on my runs.

 As I settle more into the running groove, I plan to focus less on distance and time to incorporate different exercises such as fartleks, tempo runs, and intervals into my training.
 I don't know what 2013 holds for me, but I'm ready to face the challenges on the road.
 Bring it on!